MechanicalRock/twitter-blurb-generator/module2/index.md

       </Typography>
     </Stack>
 ```
+Let’s quickly go over what we are doing here.

 Should look like the below

 ![](./www/image_1.png)

-3. Lets add in our intial prompt, first lets create a new folder ```components/fields/ChatGptForm.ts```.
+3. Lets add in our intial prompt, first lets create a new folder ```components/fields/PostTextArea.ts```.

 We're gonna set it up as below: